Gravitational Waves from Hyperbolic Encounters of Primordial Black Holes in Dwarf Galaxies: Hierarchical Mergers of Primordial Black Holes in Dwarf Galaxies

 \section{Hierarchical Mergers of Primordial Black Holes in Dwarf Galaxies}

-\paragraph{} In our previous work~\cite{Erfani:2022gno}, we investigated hierarchical PBH mergers in a scenario where PBHs constitute the dominant dark matter (DM) component in the cores of typical dwarf galaxies (DGs).
+\paragraph{} In our previous work~\cite{Erfani:2022gno}, we investigated hierarchical PBH mergers in a scenario where PBHs constitute the dominant dark matter (DM) component in the cores of typical dwarf galaxies (DGs)\footnote{These galaxies are natural environments for PBHs due to several reasons.
+For more details, see \cite{Clesse:2017bsw}.}.
 We evaluated binary PBH (BBH) formation, merger rates, and GW emissions from total mass loss across successive generations.
 The framework established in that work permits an extension of the analysis to gravitational wave emission arising from PBH mergers and binary formation.
 In this section, we review those results, and then in the subsequent section, we consider the contribution from PBHs that do not form binaries but instead undergo close hyperbolic encounters (CHEs).

 We considered a DG with mass \( M_{\rm DG} = 10^{9} M_{\odot} \) and radius \( R_{\rm DG} \sim 10\) pc, with a dense cluster of monochromatic PBH in its center of \( M_{\rm c} = 10^{5} M_{\odot} \) and \( R_{\rm c} \approx 1 \) pc, consistent with observations~\cite{Simon:2007dq}.
 We investigate a population of PBHs situated at the core of the DG, comprising $N_{\rm PBH}$ objects, which we refer to as a \textit{cluster}.
 We also assumed that PBHs account for the entirety of the DM content and that they constitute a monochromatic population characterized by a single initial mass, $m_{\rm PBH}$.
 Therefore, the number of PBHs in the core is